vishnupadminilanka/TravelTide_v2/README.md

-# 🚀 Executive Summary: Travelproject – Personalization and Engagement Strategy (Post Jan 2023)
+# 🚀 Executive Summary: Travelproject – Customer Segmentation & Rewards Program
 Travelproject aims to increase user engagement and conversion rates through personalized perks tailored to user demographics, behavior, and spending patterns.
 By analyzing post-January 4th, 2023 user activity, a decision-tree-based segmentation framework was designed to strategically assign perks that resonate with user needs and travel habits.

 # 🎯 Objective